Astaroth: Tale of Saint Bartholomew

-One of the most clear mention about the Catholic demonification of Astaroth the goddess was found in "Las cadenas del demonio" (The Devil's Fetters) in 1636 written by Pedro Calderón de la Barca (1600-1681), which told the origin of the spread of christianity in Armenia by Bartholomew in response of the Armenian people worship towards Astaroth in a slightly different premise.
-The narrative tells about the origin of the demon's worship was initiated by princess Irene, a daughter of a king, who was imprisoned was denied by his father as he was told by his court astrologists that Irene will bring ruin to his kingdom.
-Faced with such condition, Irene prayed to the gods of her pagan religion.
-In response to her prayer, a figure of a young man who she believes as the physical manifestation of the god Astaroth appeared to grant her wish.
-The narration of de la Barca stated the man who appeared before Irene is actually a demon, not the pagan deity's manifestation.
+One of the most clear mentions of the Catholic demonification of Astaroth the goddess was found in "Las cadenas del demonio" (The Devil's Fetters) in 1636 written by Pedro Calderón de la Barca (1600-1681), which told the origin of the spread of Christianity in Armenia by Bartholomew in response of the Armenian people worship towards Astaroth in a slightly different premise.
+The narrative tells of how the worship of the demon was initiated by Princess Irene, a daughter of a king, who was imprisoned and denied by her father after his court astrologists told him that Irene would bring ruin to his kingdom.
+Faced with such a condition, Irene prayed to the gods of her pagan religion.
+In response to her prayer, a figure of a young man, whom she believes to be the physical manifestation of the god Astaroth, appeared to grant her wish.
+The narration of de la Barca stated that the man who appeared before Irene is actually a demon, not the pagan deity's manifestation.

 Further depiction about the rivalry between Astaroth and Saint Bartholomew also mentioned by Francisco de Sobrecasas(d.1698).
-Sobrecasas wrote in Ideas varias de orar evangélicamente", that Astaroth is a monstrous force which causing ruin to the community.
+Sobrecasas wrote in Ideas varias de orar evangélicamente", that Astaroth is a monstrous force which causes ruin to the community.